craigsakuma/Data_Science/README.md

 - Identifies value for C with optimal accuracy

-Random_Forest
-Random Forest using Spambase Public Data Set
+Random Forest using Spambase Public Data Set (Random_Forest)
 - Uses spambase data set from https://archive.ics.uci.edu/ml/datasets/Spambase
 - Graphs histogram for each of the 57 features
 - Applies 2 fold cross validation to separate data set into training and testing sets